-- Secure wireless and wired internet connectivity is available in all residence halls via Apogee ResNet. - Students are provided with instructions and support information at move in. - Wireless access is available throughout all academic buildings.
+- Secure wireless and wired internet connectivity is available in all residence halls via Apogee ResNet. - Wireless access is available throughout all academic buildings via the WU-Student network. - Documentation for all student internet connectivity is available on the ITS tab of myConnect.